-In the application dQuality, Kraftringen uses data such as voltage variations and current flow from several feeders, comparing these with other data to get an overall view of the power load in the grid.
+In the application dQuality, Henrik Skyllerstedt and his colleagues use data such as voltage variations and current flow from several feeders, comparing these with other data to get an overall view of the power load in the grid.
 From that, grid planning operations can decide on new connections adding load or production in an area, or other measures, if needed.

 Power load assessment for planning purposes is just one additional use of the power quality monitoring solution dQuality from dLab.
 As more power electronics and sensitive equipment are connected to the grid, and intermittent power production from wind and PV or micro production is added, the power grid is put under strain.
 And reliable power quality becomes an issue, due to fluctuating power flows and harmonics.

 A wind power plant, and even a single turbine, has a significant amount of power, and thus a capacity to influence the power quality and voltage stability in the grid. dLab’s application dQuality has a unique trait in that it can detect the reactive power flows to a single feeder line – allowing for faster compensations and restoration of the power capacity in the grid.

 Harmonic distortions are another challenge coming into play with the new demands on the power grid.
 Power electronics can add more current harmonics and be more sensitive for harmonics from other sources.
 This is the case for fast chargers for vehicles (especially smart chargers where connected vehicles are acting as battery storage and supply energy to the grid on demand), battery storage power stations and solar power plants.